What Role Does Medication Play in Back Pain Treatment?

 Regardless of the cause of the pain, a doctor will probably recommend self-treatment techniques.
 In general, limiting the amount of bed rest and pain medication is the preferred approach to back pain management among primary care physicians—a strategy supported by current research.

 In one study of more than 1,000 people, doctors were divided into three groups according to whether they had a low, medium, or high frequency of prescribing pain medications and bed rest.
 After a month, people seeing the physicians who least often prescribed drugs and bed rest improved more quickly than those in the other groups.
-Only 30% of these people had to make moderate to severe cutbacks in their daily activities, compared with 37% of people seeing doctors in the medium-frequency group and 46% in the high-frequency group.
+Only 30% of these people had to make moderate to severe cutbacks in their daily activities, compared with 37 percent of people seeing doctors in the medium-frequency group and 46 percent in the high-frequency group.
 After a year, however, there were no differences among the three groups in pain levels or ability to function.

 Many doctors feel that the successful treatment of back pain with minimal bed rest and minimal medication is a result of the self-care practices they recommend.
 The above study supports this belief: People whose physicians were least likely to prescribe bed rest and pain-relief medications reported being more satisfied with their personal knowledge of how to treat back pain and just as satisfied with their medical care as those whose doctors prescribed drugs and rest.